turbot/steampipe-docs/docs/guides/search-path.md

   schema_name;
 ```

-Note that the schema names match your steampipe connection names:
+Note that the schema names match your Steampipe connection names:
 ```sql
 .inspect
 ```